 Inputs: the human, financial, organizational, and community resources a program has available to direct toward the work.

 Activities: what the program does with the resources.
 The activities, services, tools, events, and products that are an intentional part of the program.

-Outputs: the direct product of the activities, i.e. the types, levels and targets service numbers.
+Outputs: the direct product of the activities, i.e. the types, levels and target service numbers.